Helping Those Who Help Us: Treatment for First Responders and Military Members

 Special Offerings to Support First Responders and Their Loved Ones

 Families play a crucially important role in their loved ones recovery—first responders as much as anyone.
 But just as there are special features of the addiction struggles of first responders, so too do their families have additional considerations to contend with.
 Through our family programming for families of first responders and military service members, we offer:

-First Responders Family Group, a monthly one-hour webinar on the third Saturday of every month from 5pm-6pm, led by Trish Caldwell, RCA’s Vice President of Family and Clinical Programming, providing education and support in handling issues of communication, resiliency, confidentiality, and more.
+First Responders Family Group, a monthly one-hour webinar on the third Saturday of every month from 5pm-6pm, led by RCA’s Clinical Services team, providing education and support in handling issues of communication, resiliency, confidentiality, and more.

 Badges to Recovery, a virtual two-hour monthly recovery event for families of first responders and military service members, from 10am-12pm, beginning on the fourth Saturday of June.
 A comprehensive educational and support event, families will learn about the root of addiction and the many ways to deal fruitfully with it, including healthy communication and coping strategies, and much else.

 The Resilience of First Responders and their Families, a new continuing education course for addiction and mental health professionals generally, via webinar on June 17, 2021, from 9:00 – 11:00 AM ET / 8:00 – 10:00 AM CT, for 2 NBCC CEU credits.
-Led by Trish Caldwell, this course will teach professionals about the unique challenges first responders face in work and in treatment, in relation to the role of their families as well.
+Led by our Clinical Services team at RCA, this course will teach professionals about the unique challenges first responders face in work and in treatment, in relation to the role of their families as well.